Alex Manninger

-Alexander Manninger (born 4 June 1977) is an Austrian former professional footballer who played as a goalkeeper.
-He played internationally for the Austria national team on 33 occasions, including at UEFA Euro 2008, and has represented football clubs in Italy, Germany, Austria and England.
+Alexander Manninger (4 June 1977 – 16 April 2026) was an Austrian footballer who played as a goalkeeper.
+He played internationally for the Austria national team on 33 occasions, including at UEFA Euro 2008, and represented football clubs in Italy, Germany, Austria and England.

 Club career

 Salzburg, Steyr and Grazer AK

 Manninger started his career as a youth player for SV Salzburg in 1993.
-He was promoted to the first-team squad at the start of the 1995–1996 season.
+He was promoted to the first-team squad at the start of the 1995–96 season.
 After his debut, and lone appearance of the season, he was sent on loan at Vorwärts Steyr, and played his first top-level game away against Grazer AK.

-At the start of 1996–97 season, he signed for Grazer AK, making his debut in place of the unfit first-choice keeper, in the autumn 1996 UEFA Cup second-round game against Internazionale at the Stadio Giuseppe Meazza in Milan.
+At the start of 1996–97 season, he signed for Grazer AK, making his debut in the UEFA Cup second-round game against Inter Milan at the Stadio Giuseppe Meazza in Milan.
 He made twenty-four appearances in his lone season with Grazer AK, before a high-profile transfer to Arsenal in the Premier League, where he was understudy to the experienced David Seaman.